sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 ---
 I’m a Machine Learning Researcher at the Brain and Mind Institute, exploring the effects of music perception on brain functionality.
 With over four years of hands-on experience in both academia and industry, I’ve worked on developing Machine Learning models to tackle real-world problems.
 My expertise lies in Deep Learning, Computer Vision, and Anomaly Detection, with a strong interest in leveraging applied ML to solve challenging problems, particularly in the healthcare domain.

-I completed my Master’s in Computer Science at Western University, where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
-Before that, I got my Bachelor’s in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on real-time tracking systems.
+I received my Master's Degree in Computer Science at Western University, where I developed a weakly supervised anomaly detection model for surveillance videos using a Two-Stream I3D Convolutional Network as my thesis.
+Prior to this, I got my Bachelor’s Degree in Computer Engineering from Amirkabir University of Technology (Tehran Polytechnic), focusing on real-time tracking systems.

 {style="text-align: justify;"}